Waksuu/waksuu.github.io/index.md

 };
 ````
 ## Testing our component
-Testing components connected to redux is very simmilar to testing components typical components.
+Testing components connected to redux is very simmilar to testing typical components.
 The main difference is that we have to create component using ``connect`` function, wrap our component in ``Provider`` component and create mock store.

 Let's start with creating our component with ``connect`` function. </br>